MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 ### Dataflow Gen2

 You can use Dataflow gen2 to get data, transform data, and publish dataflow via private link.
-When your data source is behind the firewall, you can use the VNet data gateway to connect to your data sources.
+When your data source is behind the firewall, you can use the [VNet data gateway](/data-integration/vnet/overview) to connect to your data sources.
 The VNet data gateway enables the injection of the gateway (compute) into your existing virtual network, thus providing a managed gateway experience.
 You can use VNet gateway connections to connect to a Lakehouse or Warehouse in the tenant that requires a private link or connect to other data sources with your virtual network.

-For more information, see [What is a virtual network (VNet) data gateway](/data-integration/vnet/overview).

 ### Pipeline